lichtner/laravel-mock-api/README.md

 }
 ```

-Now everywhere in your code where you call:
+Everywhere in your code replace :

 ```php
 Http::get($url);
 ```

-replace it with:
+with:

 ```php
 HttpMock::get($url);
 ```

 It is done!
-Now you can start mocking all your external API (and maybe colleagues who are developing them ;-)
+Now you can start mocking all your external APIs (and maybe colleagues who are developing them ;-)

 ## Security

-**Don't worry.
-By default MockApi works only on `local` environment!
-It has no effect on other ones!**
+**By default, MockApi works only on the `local` environment!
+It does not affect the other ones!**

 ## Usage

-After you did the changes described in [Setup](#setup) all HTTP GET request will be saved in MockApi tables.
-But they will not be used.
+After you did the changes described in [Setup](#setup) all HTTP GET requests will be saved in MockApi tables.
+But they won't be used.

-You can manage mocking via environment variables in `.env` file.

 ### Mock all webservices

-When something went wrong and your webservices become unavailable, put in `.env`:
+For returning mocked data add in the `.env` file:

 ```yaml
 MOCK_API=true
 ```

-from that moment all webservices start returning last saved responses.
+From that moment all external resources will return the last saved successful responses.

-After your webservices are back, and you want to get real responses just change it to:
+After your web services are back, change it to:

 ```yaml
 MOCK_API=false